jawardell/etc/coursework/CS4212/a1/README.md

 If we use logarithmic scaling to express the packet sizes (since they cut in half every iteration), the graph becomes easier to interpret.<br><img src="https://gist.githubusercontent.com/jawardell/58b723cdc0451ac4e9eb2ba577643a8a/raw/7ae81e7efae754d52157da0a60b04dbce25537e2/img1.png"><br><br>

+Of course, this system is completely hypothetical and is not realistic because we ignored three of the four nodal delays.
+The purpose of this was to see how end to end delay depends on transmission delay and message segmentation.